 Adnan Khan: I studied at the University of Waterloo where I completed a Bachelor’s degree in Accounting and Financial Management.
 When I was there, the standard path was to land a co-op placement at one of the “Big Four” accounting firms.
 This was what I pursued, and I was fortunate enough to be hired to work at Deloitte for two co-op terms in their Audit practice.
-I learned a lot about working in teams through this role and I had a positive experience overall .
-I concluded these two co-ops terms feeling curious about other career pathways.
+I learned a lot through this role including teamwork, attention to detail, and client service.
+I concluded these two co-ops terms feeling energized, but also curious about other career pathways.

 In school, I enjoyed doing case competitions, and it was through these that I realized how much I enjoyed the idea of a career in consulting – thinking on my feet, solving problems, building relationships – it all seemed exciting.
 This is what led me to a different role within Deloitte; I completed two more co-op terms as a Business Analyst in Strategy & Operations Consulting, where I now work full time as a Manager.

 Along with this professional path, I embarked on another that began with an outreach trip to Nicaragua in 2014.
 Most students on trips like this go into them with the mentality that they will change the communities they enter for the better.
 I wasn’t any different.
 When I returned back to Canada, I realized that the exact opposite had happened.
 The communities I visited changed me for the better.
 I was overwhelmed by the warmth and generosity of the people I met in Nicaragua.
 I also realized the potential for harm in outreach trips like this one, and the damage that can come from building relationships that don’t last longer than the trip itself.

 I knew from this that I wanted to stay connected with the community visited, but I didn’t know how and I didn’t have any relevant experience.